NorthStar offers full programs for grades 4-12.

 Yes, they can log into Buzz 365 days a year, 24 hours a day from any place in the world that has internet service.

 No, students are free to take advantage of the “anywhere, anytime” learning environment of NorthStar.
-However, students and teachers are free to schedule real-time meetings with each other through Skype or chat sessions in FirstClass.
+However, students and teachers are free to schedule real-time meetings or chat sessions with each other in MS Teams.

-Students are encouraged to interact with their teachers as needed; teachers have daily office hours as well as a calendar that allows students to schedule appointments.
+Students are encouraged to interact with their teachers as needed; teachers have daily office hours as well as a calendar that allows students to schedule appointments for live meetings over video.
 NorthStar teachers strive to be relational, helpful and available.
-Communication occurs through emails and chats in FirstClass as well as via Skype chats and video conferencing.
-Students are required to Skype with their teachers at least once a semester but are encouraged to set up Skype appointments more often than the required meeting.
+Communication occurs through emails and chats or live meetings in MS Teams.
+Students are required to have a face-to-face video meeting with their teachers at least once a semester but are encouraged to set up appointments more often than the required meeting.
 Parents also have direct and daily access to the teachers through these same communication systems.
 NSA policy is that a teacher will respond to a student's email within twenty-four hours of the email being received, excluding holidays and weekends.
 Often, the response time is within a couple hours and maybe within minutes if the teacher is online at the time of the email.
 Students and teachers may initiate audio and video chats, but most interaction is done via email messages.
 It is best to schedule video chats on the teacher's appointment calendar which is located inside the course in the 'teacher's office'.

 At a minimum, NorthStar teachers hold a bachelor's degree from a four-year university.
 Teacher certification and experience information can be found by clicking on the teacher’s name on our Faculty/Staff page.